nocomplexity/securitybydesign/securitymanagement/securitymanagement.md

 Security is not merely an IT or technical challenge.
 Ultimately, it is a business issue that must be properly addressed, managed, and controlled.
 Effective security depends on the coordinated interaction of **people, processes, and technology** (including the use of Free and Open Source Software (FOSS) tools where appropriate).

-:::{admonition} Definition of Security Management
+:::{tip} Definition of Security Management
-:class: tip, dropdown
 **Security management** refers to the set of **business processes** responsible for identifying, monitoring, and controlling risks to an organisation’s information, systems, and assets.
 :::